 2) Screener provides consolidated API access to multiple data sets about companies and company related news articles.
 The euBusinessGraph adds further datasets.
 Additional services such as support in finding the correct company name (Name Ambiguity) are offered.

 3) Corresponding results matching the query are displayed.
-Results can be used to create email alerts, which inform about new events on a specific topic.
-Results can also be used to create Digital Content Items, such as an infobox, which can be directly embeded into a journalistic article.
+Results can be used for company related fact checking.
+Results can also be used to create Digital Content Items, such as an infobox, which can be directly embedded into a journalistic article.
+Email alerts inform about new events on a specific topic.